FADTI: Fourier and Attention Driven Diffusion for Multivariate Time Series Imputation: Experiments

 Table~\ref{tab:mae} reports MAE results under both point-wise and time-wise missing patterns.
-Our model attains the lowest MAE in most settings and remains within the top three across all datasets and missing rates.
-Throughout the result tables, gray cells denote the top three methods and \textbf{bold} denotes the best; “--” marks models that cannot be applied to Yeast, such as TimeMixer and TimeMixer++, whose architectural assumptions cannot handle the irregular sequence length $T=185$.
+Overall, FADTI yields the lowest MAE in most settings and consistently ranks among the top methods.
+In all result tables, bold indicates the best result, underlining marks the top three methods, and ``--'' denotes configurations that could not be executed with the official implementation under our fixed input length.